NetApp/trident/docs/kubernetes/operations/tasks/volumes.rst

     backendType: ontap-nas
   allowVolumeExpansion: true

-If you have already created a storage class, you can simply delete the existing storage class and create a new one with the same configuration but with volume expansion enabled.
-Let's create a PVC using this storage class:
+If you have already created a storage class without this option, you can simply edit the existing storage class via ``kubectl edit storageclass`` to allow volume expansion.

+Next, we create a PVC using this storage class:

 .. code-block:: bash